New York Devils News

 - 1982: The Colorado Rockies hockey team, formerly the Kansas City Scouts, moved to New Jersey to play at Brendan Byrne Arena at the Meadowlands

-- 1995: Devils earn their first Stanley Cup title
+- 1995: Devils earned their first Stanley Cup title

-- 2000: Devils defeated the Dallas Stars in the Stanley Cup Final
+- 2000: Devils defeated the Dallas Stars in the Stanley Cup Finals

 NJ Devils At The Meadowlands & Pru Center

 From 1982 until 2007, the Brendan Byrne Arena, also known as the Continental Airlines Arena, served as the home ice for the Devils.
-The arena is located in the Meadowlands sporting complex in East Rutherford, NJ.
+The arena is located in the Meadowlands sporting complex in East Rutherford, New Jersey.

-With the arena showing its age, the Devils moved to the Prudential Center in downtown Newark, NJ.
+With the arena showing its age, the Devils moved to the Prudential Center in downtown Newark, New Jersey.
 This state-of-the-art arena is also home to the University of Seton Hall Pirates men’s basketball team.

 NJ Devils Key Rivalries

 As the new kids on the block, the Devils became immediate rivals to these two historic teams.
-Competing in the same Conference only elevated the rivalries.
-Of the two teams, the rivalry with the Rangers has taken on a life of its own.
-After the Rangers claimed their first Stanley Cup title after 40 years in 1994, the Devils would deny the Rangers back-to-back Championships winning the Stanley Cup in 1995.
+Competing in the same conference elevated the rivalries.
+The rivalry with the Rangers has taken on a life of its own.
+After the Rangers claimed their first Stanley Cup title after 40 years in 1994, the Devils won it all in 1995.

 Outside of their New York rivalries, the Devils, like all New York area teams, have developed a strong rivalry with the Philadelphia Flyers.
 Sharing the same division, the Devils and the Flyers have met 242 times with the Devils holding a 124–96–15–7 advantage.